 Design the layout

-When deciding on a layout, bear in mind your basic needs.
+When deciding on office wall decor ideas, bear in mind your basic needs.
 You’ll most likely use the space for various activities, such as meetings, writing, creative thinking, product packing and possibly even production.
 Having different sections can help in maintaining focus and avoiding clutter.

 You can also rely on Feng Shui principles to help you opt for the best location of your home office, choose the appropriate layout, and perfectly arrange the furniture and decor.
 According to that philosophy, the proper arrangement of space has a positive impact on health, wealth, success, and happiness.